ta5een/t5os/README.md

 > If you previously compiled the toolchain on a non-Linux system that doesn't
 > natively produce ELF binaries, the toolchain will *NOT* be compatible with
 > the Debian environment in Docker.
 This would certainly be the case if you ran
-> `make toolchain` on macOS or Windows.
-If you would like to primarily build
+> the build step on macOS or Windows.
+If you would like to primarily build the
-> the kernel in a Docker container, please rebuild the toolchain as instructed
+> kernel in a Docker container, please rebuild the toolchain as instructed in
-> in the steps below.
+> the steps below.

 This is the recommended method if you would like to play around with the project and don't want to install all the required dependencies.
-It is also possible to first [build the kernel natively](#linux-and-macos) and then create the ISO with Docker (which has access to the legacy GRUB tools), thanks to the power of [bind mounts][docker-bind-mounts].
+Alternatively, you may want to [build the kernel natively](#linux-and-macos).

 1. Clone the repository: